kubeshop/testkube-docs/docs/articles/vault.md

           fi
 ```

-#### Istio compatibility
+#### Istio Compatibility

-In setups, utilizing a combination of Vault and Istio we recommend explicitly
+In setups utilizing a combination of Vault and Istio, we recommend explicitly
 excluding outgoing traffic to Vault's agent from being routed through Istio's
 proxy.
 Otherwise, the workload could be put in a dead-locked state where one
 init container is waiting on another which cannot start till the latter